eigenhombre/dreambook/README.md

 ## Word Frequencies

 It can be interesting to see what words are most common in your dreams.
-To view the top words (excluding common English words), run:
+To view the top words (excluding the most common English words), run:

     ./dreambook -w   # (or --words)